du82/scripts/matrix-translation-bot/readme.md

 Then just run the main.rs file and it should work.
 It'll say "Ready" in the console if it's working.

-Requires Matrix version 1.5 or newer and Rust 2021 or newer.
+Requires Matrix homeserver on version 1.1 or newer and Rust 2021 or newer.